 If a student takes the initiative, then he/she should request the organization/company to submit the project proposal using the prescribed form; and with the consent from an academic staff member.

-In both academic staff proposed and externally proposed projects, students should discuss the project with the professors during the project discussion period (refer to Timelines), so that there is sufficient time to think through the right project to work on.
+In both academic staff proposed and externally proposed projects, students should discuss the project with the professors during the project discussion periods, so that there is sufficient time to think through the right project to work on.

 If you have your own idea for an individual project, it is your responsibility to find a professor who approves of the proposal AND is willing to supervise it.
 You may look through the websites to identify professors who work in the specific area of your proposed research project.

 CS Academic Staff: http://www.comp.nus.edu.sg/about/depts/cs/faculty/

 Complete the form and take it along with other materials you may have, to discuss with the professor.